adamdecaf/moov-go-client/client/docs/ImageCashLetterFilesApi.md

 ## UpdateICLFile

-> File2 UpdateICLFile(ctx, fileId, fileHeader2, optional)
+> File2 UpdateICLFile(ctx, fileID, fileHeader2, optional)
 Updates the specified File Header by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters